BrianGenisio/codemash-nodebots-docs/_posts/2014-11-21-sensor-kit.md

  - (1) [Reference kit bot](http://nodebots.codemash.org/tut/building-the-reference-bot.html)
  - (1) IR Reflectance Sensor Array
- - (1) Male-to-male ribbon cable with at least 9 wires
+ - (1) Female-to-female ribbon cable with at least 9 wires
  - Padded double-sided tape

 As with the reference kit, you are encouraged to pursue your own design when adding line-following to your bot.
 However, this is an example of how you can simply extend a bot to make it a line-follower.